laughingman7743/PyAthenaJDBC/README.rst

                    LogLevel='6',
                    S3OutputLocation='s3://YOUR_S3_BUCKET/path/to/query_results/' )

-For details of the JDBC driver options refer to the official documentation.
+For details see the Athena Documentation:

 * `Athena Documentation on Query Results`_.